-These fun writing prompts will really help you flex your creative muscles, as good daily writing prompts should do!
+Yeppers, these fun writing prompts (for writers ages 12+) will really help you flex your creative muscles, as good daily writing prompts should do.

 We Have Wonderful Journal Writing Prompts and Daily Prompts

 It’s true.
 Regular journal writing is a healthy and constructive tool that facilitates open self-expression, encourages free thought and logical arguments, and promotes confidence and candor.

 With those goals — or adventures as I like to call them — in mind, we’ve created a broad list of 68 journal prompts and topics suitable for ages 12 to adult.

 Crack open a fresh new journal and dig into these daily writing prompts today.
 You never know what exciting thoughts and inspiring ideas you’ll find on the page.

 Ok, it’s time for you or your writers to grab your pen or pencil and get on your way to creating the daily habit of regular writing.

 - When do you feel the world stop?

 - What is the greatest gift you ever received?

 - Are you an impulsive person or someone who prefers to “wait and see”?